U.S. Route 7 in Connecticut: Route description

-Near Danbury, another expressway section was built beginning 1 mi south of I-84 near Danbury Municipal Airport.
+Near Danbury, another freeway section was built beginning 1 mi south of I-84 near Danbury Municipal Airport.
 This section is also signed as The Forty Third Infantry Division Memorial Highway.
 Through Danbury proper, US 7 overlaps with I-84 for about 4 mi.
-Through this section of expressway, I-84, US 7, US 6, and US 202 all run concurrently.
-US 7 and US 202 then leave I-84 at exit 7 and travel on their own expressway for approximately 7 mi to just south of the New Milford town line.
+Through this section of freeway, I-84, US 6, US 7, and US 202 all run concurrently.
+US 7 and US 202 then leave I-84 at exit 7 and travel on their own freeway for approximately 7 mi to just south of the New Milford town line.
 On this section there are two exits.
-At exit 11, US 202 exits the expressway, and at exit 12, US 202 crosses back over US 7.
+At exit 11, US 202 exits the freeway, and at exit 12, US 202 crosses back over US 7.
 On southbound US 7, the exit for I-84 eastbound is signed as exit 10.
-There is no exit number for I-84 west because of the concurrency.
-The US 7 expressway then bypasses Brookfield to the west and terminates at an intersection with US 202 at the Fairfield–Litchfield county line.
+The US 7 freeway then bypasses Brookfield to the west and terminates at an intersection with US 202 at the Fairfield–Litchfield county line.

 US 7 is cosigned with US 202 until central New Milford, where US 202 turns east with Route 67 while US 7 continues north.
-Recent construction has also made large parts of US 7 between the terminus of the expressway and New Milford a four-lane divided highway with at-grade intersections.
-North of New Milford center, US 7 remains a two-lane road through the rest of Connecticut.
+Recent construction has also made large parts of US 7 between the terminus of the freeway and New Milford a four-lane arterial road.
+North of New Milford center, US 7 remains a two-lane surface road through the rest of Connecticut.
 US 7 has a short 0.35 mi concurrency with US 44 in North Canaan before continuing north for another 1.5 mi to the Massachusetts state line.